-Essentially, Facebook uses saved payment information that users have in their Facebook account settings to improve the donation experience.
-The users are are able to click a Donate Now button on a page or a post, which will take them to a donation window where they can make a contribution that’s immediately paid to the organization.
-There is great potential in this system because of the ability to possibly pay through other digital payment systems, like Apple Pay and Google Wallet, in the future.
+Essentially, Facebook uses saved payment information that users have stored in their Facebook Account Settings to simplify and improve their donation experience through Facebook Fundraising Tools.
+The users are able to click a “Donate Now” button on a page or a post, which will redirect them to a donation window where they can make a contribution which is immediately sent to the organization.
+There is great potential in this system because of the ability to pay through digital payment systems such as Apple Pay and Google Wallet.

-- The next step is to add the Donate Button to your page.
-This new button is special because it allows you to contribute to the organization in a 2-tap process.
-Want your users to make a donation?
-They can do so in an instant, especially if they have their credit card information saved in their Account settings.
-You can also add Donate Now as a call-to-action on your paid posts when using Facebook Ads.
-This is a more direct way for supporters to contribute to your cause because they do not need to leave Facebook to donate.
-When they’re inspired, they can give immediately.
+- The next step is to add the “Donate Now” button to your page.
+This new button is special since it allows users to contribute to the organization in a simple 2-tap process.
+Do you want your users to make a donation?
+They can do so in an instant, especially if they have their credit card information saved in their Account Settings.
+You can also add the “Donate Now” button as a call-to-action on your paid posts when using Facebook Ads.
+This is a direct way for supporters to contribute to your cause because they do not need to leave Facebook to donate.
+When the users are inspired, they can give immediately.

-- Once the Donate Button is added, there are more tools to explore.
+- Once the “Donate Now” button is added, there are more tools to explore.
 Your non-profit can raise funds for general or special campaigns and set up fundraisers, which include a thermometer.
 This is useful because of the reach that Facebook provides.
 Donors can invite their friends to donate to these campaigns, too.
 Inviting friends to Join a Fundraiser is one way in which you can reach beyond the donors already in your database.
-By collecting these untapped donors, you can invite them to join your email list (their mailing address is not shared), attend your events and become more involved in your organization.
+By collecting these untapped donors, you can invite them to join your email list (their mailing address is not shared to the public), attend your events and become more involved in your organization.
 Donors can also share their individual donation with friends.
 The value is in the data you collect.